The Answer to Obesity Is Obvious If You Look at the Statistics

 Negative Impact Of Vegetable Oils On Health

-Americans consume around 63 grams of fat each day - seemingly within recommended guidelines for daily dietary needs.
-The issue lies not just with quantity but quality too; specifically the type and source of these fats.
+Americans consume around 63 grams of fat daily - seemingly within the recommended guidelines for daily dietary needs.
+The issue lies not just with quantity but quality too, precisely the type and source of these fats.

-For instance, vegetable oils such as soybean oil or corn oil may seem harmless due to their plant-based origin but they're actually quite harmful when over-consumed supported by research from NCBI.
+For instance, vegetable oils such as soybean or corn may seem harmless due to their plant-based origin, but they're pretty harmful when over-consumed, supported by research from NCBI.

 Dangers Of Overconsumption